NAME, AFFILIATION AND OBJECTS

 14 days notice of any General Meeting will be given to the members of the Club.
 On receiving a requisition signed by 50 members, the Secretary will call a General Meeting.

-The Annual General Meeting (AGM) of the Club will be held in March of each year, under the Chairmanship of the President or a Vice-President of the Club, or in the event of these officers not being available, an officer nominated by the committee.
+The Annual General Meeting (AGM) of the Club will be held in March of each year, under the Chairmanship of the Chair, or an officer nominated by the committee.

 The business of the meeting will be:-